jisc-services/Public-Documentation/PublicationsRouter/api/v4/Send.md

 &nbsp;
 &nbsp;

-# Notification endpoints (for sending notifications to Publications Router)
+# Notification endpoints

-The Notification API endpoints:
+The Notification API endpoints are used to **send notifications** to Publications Router:
 * **POST /notification** - to create a single notification (metadata only or metadata plus files)
 * **POST /notification/list** - to create multiple metadata only notifications.

 These take the same request header and body as the Validation API endpoints, so that you can develop against the Validation API and then switch seamlessly over to live notifications.
 However, there will be a difference in the response body that is received.

-Again, you must have "Publisher account" to access these endpoints.
+Again, you must have a "Publisher account" to access these endpoints.

 The system will not attempt to aggressively validate the request, but the request must still be well-formed in order to succeed, so you may still receive a (single) validation error.